yunguan-wang/SPROD/README.md

 `--warm_start` or `-ws` : This is helpful if image features were extracted in a previous run and a new run is desired with new parameter sets only for the denoising steps.
 Sprod will automatically look for the needed files in the input directory.

+We have included a demo script for grid search style parameter selction in `parameter_selection_demo.py`.
+By default a 3 X 3 X 3 paramater space is searched and the Sprod performance is prioritized based on the qualities of the constructed latent graph.
+Parameter sets that preserve the overall spot physical struction and image similarity better will bet ranked higher.

 #### Note: In warm start mode, the input folder must contains either the real image features or the pseudo image features.
 The real image features should be named as  `[spot/block]_level_[intensity/texture]_features.csv`, and the pseudo image features should be called `pseudo_image_features.csv`.
 If both sets of features exist, Sprod will only use the real image features.

 ## Example applications